A beginner's guide to League of Legends esports

 One great aspect of LoL events is the Draft Pick, a player versus player game mode giving teams a chance to take turns picking their champions and even banning characters from being used against them.
 A chess match in a chess match, if you will.

 Most teams will do their homework ahead of a draft: there are 150 champions to choose from, but they can only be picked once per game and their abilities tend to lend themselves to certain roles and lanes.
-The bans alone can be a heap of fun, particularly should one outfit target the favoured champion of a serial MVP.
+The bans alone can be a heap of fun, particularly should one outfit target the favored champion of a serial MVP.

 "Each pick, or even ban, depends highly on a team's strategy," says Aux.
 "Certain characters could be very strong early in the match, but become weak towards the end of the game and vice versa.
 You'll find a lot of strategies involved to counter a team's tactics.
 Even at the highest level, we've seen surprise draft picks and plenty of shocks."